-The PROC SQL part in the above program is the same as the previous example.
-The added code is to close the current listing output and open the pdf destination and to save the pdf output generated by SQL procedure that follows to the specified file name.
-The end part of ODS statements tell SAS to close the pdf destination and open listing again.
+The PROC SQL part in the above program is the same as in the previous example.
+The added code is to close the current listing output and open the pdf destination and save the pdf output generated by the SQL procedure that follows the specified file name.
+The end part of ODS statements tells SAS to close the pdf destination and open the listing again.

 Example 32.3 Section

-The following SAS program uses CREATE TABLE statement to create a new table named SAT_scores, which contains student id, SAT math scores and verbal scores.
+The following SAS program uses the CREATE TABLE statement to create a new table named SAT_scores, which contains student ID, SAT math scores, and verbal scores.

 Launch and run the SAS program.
 You may notice that there is no output displayed in the SAS output window or any open ODS destination.
 That’s because the CREATE TABLE statement suppresses the printed output of the query.
 However, if you check the SAS log window, it shows a message that indicates that the table has been created, and the number of rows and columns in the table.

 In this example, table SAT_scores has 226 rows and 3 columns.
-And the new table’s columns have the same attributes (type, length, format, label) as those of the selected source columns.
+The new table’s columns have the same attributes (type, length, format, label) as those of the selected source columns.

 From the previous three examples, you now have some idea about what PROC SQL is like to work with.
 Let’s summarize what makes it so unique from other SAS procedures.

 - Unlike other SAS procedures which contain many statements, the SQL procedure may consist of one or more than one SELECT statement.
-Each SELECT statement contains several clauses, like SELECT, FROM, WHERE, ORDER BY.
-But the SELECT and FROM clause are essential and indispensable.
+Each SELECT statement contains several clauses, like SELECT, FROM, WHERE, and ORDER BY.
+But the SELECT and FROM clauses are essential and indispensable.
 Other clauses are optional.
-All clauses have to be written in the order as listed in the syntax.
-For each one SELECT statement, only one semicolon is needed at the end of the statement.
+All clauses have to be written in the order listed in the syntax.
+For each SELECT statement, only one semicolon is needed at the end of the statement.

 - No RUN statement is required for PROC SQL to execute.
 SQL procedure will continue to run after you submit the program.
 To end it, you have to submit another PROC step, a DATA step, or a QUIT statement.